mitchellkolb/living-atlas/README.md

 ---

 # What I Learned in this Project
-- How to plan, document, develop and work as a team to complete a common goal which was to produce a functional website that is up to the clients expectations.
+- How to plan, document, develop, and work as a team to complete a common goal, which was to produce a functional website that meets the client's expectations.
-- How to create and use API's with swaggerUI
+- How to create and use APIs with Swagger UI.
 - How to use Google Cloud API to store files using buckets.
-- Creating DBMS and its corresponding ER diagrams
+- Creating DBMS and its corresponding ER diagrams.
-- Developing a website with modern security practices like hashing, no client side logs of hidden items, and account management.
+- Developing a website with modern security practices like hashing, no client-side logs of hidden items, and account management.
-- Writing professional documents realting to developing software.
+- Writing professional documents related to developing software.